Madrid beats Valencia 2-0 to keep pace with leader Atlético - WHIZ News

+Like most clubs, Madrid is enduring a tight schedule prompted by the coronavirus pandemic.

+“I won’t get into that,” Zidane said.
+“We’ve already got a lot going on.
+It is what it is.
+We didn’t have a normal preseason and we have a lot of injuries.”

-MADRID (AP) — Karim Benzema and Toni Kroos scored first-half goals as Real Madrid comfortably beat Valencia 2-0 on Sunday to keep pace with Spanish league leader Atlético Madrid.
+Karim Benzema and Toni Kroos scored first-half goals as Madrid comfortably beat Valencia to keep pace with leader Atlético Madrid.

-The victory against Valencia moved Madrid three points in front of third-place Barcelona, which routed Alavés 5-1 at home on Saturday.
+The victory moved Madrid three points in front of third-place Barcelona, which routed Alavés 5-1 at home on Saturday.
 The Catalan club has played one less game than Madrid.

+“To be able to be at the top we can’t fail anymore,” said Kroos, who like Zidane was concerned about how the injuries would affect the team.

+“They worry us a lot because we are talking about important players and they will be missed,” he said.

 Madrid’s recent good run —- with four wins in five matches —- comes after it won only two of its previous seven games in all competitions.